umesh-coder/20240319_capstone_expensetrack/README.md

 1. Clone the repository to your local machine.
 2. Install dependencies using `npm install`.
-3. Set up MongoDB and configure the connection settings in `config/database.js`.
+3. Set up MongoDB and configure the connection settings in `config/db.js`.
-4. Run the server using `node server.js`.
+4. Run the server using `npm run start`.
-5. Access the application in your browser at `http://localhost:3000`.
+5. Access the application in your browser at `http://localhost:2000`.

 ## Contributors